let's talk

 • Elastic infrastructure

-Cloud software products are complex and require a better infrastructure too, that’s why SaaS development costs are higher.
+Cloud software products are complex and require a better infrastructure too, which is why SaaS development costs are higher.

-Good examples of SaaS websites are Trello, Slack, Figma, Dropbox.
+Good examples of SaaS websites are Trello, Slack, Figma, and Dropbox.

 This image shows how much does it cost to develop of a website on the example of a SaaS product